 Surgery is rarely the first treatment option explored for patients with persistent neck or back pain.

-At Neurosurgery One, we offer patients a full continuum of care, including nonsurgical treatments to relieve pain.
-Dr. Erasmus Morfe, DO, and Dr. Jason Peragine, MD, formerly with Interwest Rehabilitation, are now part of the Neurosurgery One team.
-Both physicians are fellowship-trained physiatrists who specialize in the use of non-surgical treatments aimed at restoring function, reducing pain, and improving quality of life for patients.
+At Neurosurgery One, we offer patients a full continuum of care, including nonsurgical treatments and minimally invasive procedures to relieve pain.
+Our Denver back pain specialists are board-certified physiatrists who specialize in the use of non-opioid treatments aimed at restoring function, reducing pain, and improving quality of life for patients.

 We provide information on the benefits and risks of each option and help you determine the right treatment for your condition, your lifestyle, and your goals.
 We welcome your questions, and will do our best to provide you with all the information you need to make an informed decision about your treatment.